GreatGameDota/Bengali-Character-Classification/README.md

 For this solution I used AdamW with initial learning rate of 0.001, ReduceLROnPlateau as scheduler, 50% of batches use mixup, 50% use cutmix, and trained for around 50 epochs.
 This solution was trained on Google Colab.

 201st place training:
 For this solution I used Adam with initial learning rate of 0.00016, ReduceLROnPlateau as scheduler, same 50/50 split of mixup/cutmix, and trained for 100 epochs.
+I also applied loss weights per class: [.4, .3, .3], credit to [@Robin Smits](https://www.kaggle.com/rsmits) for that idea ([his kernal](https://www.kaggle.com/rsmits/keras-efficientnet-b3-training-inference)).
 This solution was trained on my own RTX 2080 I bought midway through this competition.

 For both solutions I split the data using MultilabelStratifiedKFold from Sklearn.